 If this happens you need to retrace your time line and try to identify the trigger.
 For highly cold reactive people this can be something as simple as eating ice cream or downing an iced drink.
 Whatever the trigger is, you need to adjust your lifestyle to eliminate that trigger in the future.

 Whites of eyes becoming opaquely white.
+Or your skin or hands may look overly devoid of color.
 Also stage 1 & 2 symptoms may still be present, or present recently.

 You can pull your lower lid slightly down and roll the eye up some, to take a visual look.
 You should see a normal eye.
 Normal for you.